Ingan121/ModernActiveDesktop/docs/Updated.md

     * Added more configurable options to the visualizer
     * Added fullscreen mode
     * Automatically pause drawing when idle to reduce the CPU usage
-* ChannelBar is now a openable app, like visualizer and such
+* ChannelBar is now a openable app, like the visualizer and others
     * It no longer re-opens when opening a new window
 * Made various UI elements look more accurate
     * Added ClientEdge in various places
 * Added support for Firefox and iOS Safari, as well as touch screens
 * Support menu navigation with keyboard (when keyboard input is available)
+* Moving mouse over the menu while playing the animation effect will cancel the animation

 ## 3.1
 * Added a music visualizer